United States of America Travel

 Driving Info

-An important part of your United States of America travel planning will be deciding on how you will get around while inside the United States.
+An important part of your United States of America travel planning will be deciding how you will get around while inside the United States.
 While it is possible to visit America without renting a car and driving, most visitors choose to rent a car at their destination to get around.

 If you are planning on renting a car while visiting the United States, I have included some key information on driving in the United States that you will want to review below.

-• Vehicles in the United States have the steering wheel on the left side of the car and cars drive on the right side of the road.
+- Vehicles in the United States have the steering wheel on the left side of the car, and cars drive on the right side of the road.

-• In order to drive in the United States, you must have a valid driver’s license that is in English.
+- To drive in the United States, you must have a valid driver’s license that is in English.
 If your driver’s license is not in English, you will want to obtain an international driver’s license before your trip to the United States.

-• The speed limit in the United States is posted in Miles Per Hours (MPH).
+- The speed limit in the United States is posted in Miles Per Hour (MPH).
 As I mentioned above, you will want to be sure to obey all posted speed limits.
 Failure to do so could result in being fined by the police.

-• You will want to be sure to obey all traffic lights and traffic signs.
+- You will want to be sure to obey all traffic lights and traffic signs.
 Stop signs signal a need to stop, Yield Signs signal a need to yield to other vehicles, and traffic lights signal a need to stop on Red, prepare to stop on Yellow, and proceed on Green.

 Relative Travel Guides and Articles

-In order to assist you as you start to put together your United States of America travel plans, I have provided a comprehensive list of all of my travel guides, travel itineraries, and travel inspiration articles for the United States for you to review below.
+To assist you as you start to put together your United States of America travel plans, I have provided a comprehensive list of all of my travel guides, travel itineraries, and travel inspiration articles for the United States for you to review below.

 Packing and Planning Tips